demicuz/demicuz.github.io/content/Git.md

 lastmod: "2022-08-28"
 ---

 A version control system.
-Maybe not the best, but the most popular.
+Maybe not the best in all aspects, but the most popular.
+Sane people use git clients like [[Sublime Merge]] or Magit.

 **Basic commands**
 - [[git merge]]